 - Adding in the contracts a clause providing for a recourse to Crédit Agricole S.A.
-Group's ombudsman in case of a dispute before going to court; - Adding in the contracts a sustainable development appendix reminding Group commitments in this area and our expectations towards suppliers; - The collection of the CSR rating of prospective suppliers by an external provider during tenders or consultations, when the amount is above 100kEUR and for strategic providers belonging to Crédit Agricole S.A. and Crédit Agricole CIB panels.
+Group's ombudsman; - Adding in the contracts a sustainable development appendix reminding Group commitments in this area and our expectations towards suppliers; - The collection of the CSR rating of prospective suppliers by an external provider during tenders or consultations.